PhD in Materials Science and Engineering

-Current position: Head of Renewable Energy Laboratory at the National Metal and Materials Technology Center (MTEC), National Science and Technology Development Agency (NSTDA), Ministry of Science and Technology (MOST), Thailand
+Current position: Head of Renewable Energy Laboratory at the National Metal and Materials Technology Center, National Science and Technology Development Agency (NSTDA), Ministry of Science and Technology (MOST), Thailand

-From 2010 to 2016 he has been Research Leader in the Japan-Thailand collaboration project ‘Innovation on Production and Automobile Utilization of Biofuels from Non-Food Biomass’.
-Here, H-FAME (partially hydrogenated fatty acid methyl ester) technology was developed and adopted in Thailand´s Alternative Energy Development Plan.
-He was recently appointed as an expert for granting Thailand’s Energy Conservation fund.
+During this project, H-FAME (partially hydrogenated fatty acid methyl ester) technology was developed and adopted in Thailand’s Alternative Energy Development Plan.
+Nuwong was recently appointed as an expert for granting Thailand’s Energy Conservation fund.

-2016 Participated in the 1st ASEAN Science Leadership Program awarded by the Global Young Academy
+2016 Participated in the 1st ASEAN Science Leadership Programme awarded by the Global Young Academy

 2008-2016 Elected Country Expert for Economic Research Institute for ASEAN and East Asia